chaudron/ovs_perf/README.md

 tuned-adm profile cpu-partitioning
 ```

-Now it's time to reboot the machine to active the isolated cores, and use the
+Now it's time to reboot the machine to active the isolated cores and use the
 configured 1G huge pages:

 ```